-This paper proposes an adaptive proxy-based robust control integrated with nonlinear disturbance observer for the position control of PMAs.
-Our main contributions are:
+This article proposes an adaptive proxy-based robust control integrated with nonlinear disturbance observer for the position control of PMAs.
+Our main contributions are as follows:

-1) The proposed adaptive proxy-based robust control extends proxy-based sliding mode control from a model-free strategy to a model-based strategy by defining the motion behaviors of the proxy.
+1) The proposed adaptive proxy-based robust control extends PSMC from a model-free strategy to a model-based strategy by defining the motion behaviors of the proxy.
 Accompanied by a nonlinear disturbance observer, the proposed control method retains the original characteristics of smooth and damped motions and greatly improves the robustness of the algorithm.

 2) The proposed controller ensures the global stability of the closed-loop system through two stages, in which the controlled object tracks the proxy, and the proxy tracks the reference trajectory, simultaneously.
-Furthermore, this paper elaborately studies the case when the proxy is not zero and finds that the non-zero proxy mass is capable of regulating the behaviors of the controlled object.
+Furthermore, this article elaborately studies the case when the proxy is not zero and finds that the nonzero proxy mass is capable of regulating the behaviors of the controlled object.